Macron, Trump in show of unity after defence row

 Trump´s visit, which kickstarts two days of events marking the centenary of the end of World War 1 on Sunday, had looked set to be tumultuous after he fired off a tweet on arrival in Paris late Friday berating Macron´s calls for a European army.

-- ´Closer than it seems´ - Macron´s office on Saturday acknowledged that his remarks “could create confusion” but stressed: “He never said we need a European army against the United States.”
-A Macron adviser said that in his talks with Trump the French president emphasized the need for greater European autonomy on defence but said it was “not to the detriment of the US”.
-The advisor said Trump had replied: “We are much closer than it seems.”
-The pair also discussed the killing of Saudi journalist Jamal Khashoggi and said pressure to elucidate his murder could help bring about a “political resolution” in Yemen, where Riyadh is fighting a brutal war against Iranian-backed rebels.
+Macron´s office on Saturday acknowledged that his remarks "could create confusion" but stressed: "He never said we need a European army against the United States."
+A Macron adviser said that in his talks with Trump the French president emphasized the need for greater European autonomy on defence, but said it was "not to the detriment of the US".
+The advisor said Trump had replied: "We are much closer than it seems."
+The pair also discussed the killing of Saudi journalist Jamal Khashoggi and said pressure to elucidate his murder could help bring about a "political resolution" in Yemen, where Riyadh is fighting war against Iranian-backed rebels.

-Trump and his wife Melania, who had lunch with Macron and his wife Brigitte, later cancelled a planned visit to an American military cemetery northeast of Paris due to bad weather, leaving them free for the afternoon.

 The two leaders held talks at the presidential palace in Paris ahead of World War 1 commemorations taking place in the shadow of a new nationalist surge worldwide.